Traversal, descendants, ancestors and filters

 :dateDeath

-A more simple way to get all nodes and their attributes is to convert the MTG into a DataFrame like so:
+A simple way to get all nodes and their attributes is to use the unified table view:

 Descendants